 How does it work?

 - We are asking KLC alumni to host a small group gathering (4 to 8 people) in their community.
-This will follow a guided, small group process discussing our current selected topic, the relationship between communities of color and law enforcement.
+This will follow a guided, small group process.

-- To generate discussion, KLC has developed illustrations based on stories told by Kansans based on their experiences.
+- To generate discussion, KLC has developed ressources based on stories told by Kansans based on their experiences.

 - Don’t worry about your facilitation experience.
 This process was designed for anyone to use.